UmairRiazDev/Dialogflow-Java-Webhook/README.md

 # Dialogflow-Java-Webhook
-API server to create connection between DialogFlow and Heorku (Java)
+API server to create connection between DialogFlow and Heorku (written in Java 7)